 Gwynns Falls/Leakin Park to Middle Branch Park (Western Loop Segment)

-This mostly complete section of the loop heads southeast on the Gwynns Falls Trail from Gwynns Falls/Leakin park—one of the largest urban parks/forests in the country—to Middle Branch Park, with a further connection to Cherry Hill Park further south.
-On its way, it connects a number of historically significant neighborhoods and parks, the oldest railroad trestle in the country, the B&O Museum and roundhouse (the birthplace of the railroad in America), St. Agnes Hospital and many other significant historic destinations.
+This mostly complete section of the Greenway heads southeast on the Gwynns Falls Trail from Gwynns Falls/Leakin Park—one of the largest urban parks in the country—to Middle Branch Park, with a southern connection to Cherry Hill Park.
+It connects several historically significant neighborhoods and parks, the oldest railroad viaduct in the country, the B&O Museum and roundhouse (the birthplace of the railroad in America), St. Agnes Hospital, Leon Day Park, Carroll Park and many other significant historical destinations.

 Hanover Street Bridge to Canton (Southern Loop Segment)